Gail Adeniyi MBACP, MNCPS Acc.

 Many of us have events from our past which have left us wounded – rejection, death of a loved one, family member or parent, childhood neglect, bullying, relationship breakdown or abuse.
 When these events occur, our view of the world shifts and we can feel that it is no longer safe and so we adjust our coping style in order to avoid these traumatic events from happening or affecting us again.

 What we may not realise is that the coping mechanisms we put in place back then may now be hindering us as adults, but we may not even recognize that that is the case or how to change them.
-Counselling can help you to explore these in a safe, caring and confidential space.
+Counselling can help you to explore & understand these in a safe, caring and confidential space.

 Issues I deal with the most: